ronny-nilsson/rpiburn/README.md

 # rpiburn
 Heavy load power supply testing while monitoring system for anomalies.

 *rpiburn* is a tool for *Raspberry Pi* hardware testing.
-It will make the board to consume as much current as possible, but aborts if the processor becomes overheated or a brownout (under voltage) condition occur.
-Note that **board** consumption is of interest.
+It will make the board to consume as much current as possible, but aborts if the processor becomes overheated, a brownout (under voltage) condition occur or something else bad happens.
+Note that **board** consumption is of interest!
 This is not necessarily the same as maxing out the processor (although that's used too).

 ### Measured values
 | Pi model | Current (mA)                    |